 2018 was a truly monumental year for cannabis.
 The marijuana industry was valued at about $10.4 billion and is expected to only grow exponentially from there.
 By the end of last year, two more states (Michigan and Vermont) legalized cannabis for recreational use, bringing the total to 10 states and Washington, D.C. that allow for recreational marijuana.
 With the addition of Missouri, Oklahoma, and Utah, a total of 33 states now legalizes medical marijuana use.
 The new farm bill, which passed with a huge amount of support from the House and Senate, legalized the growth of industrial hemp.

 Even beyond legislation, societal attitudes surrounding cannabis are changing drastically.
 While marijuana still isn’t legal on a federal level, the societal support for it is huge.
+The National Center for Biotechnology Information published an article stating that cannabis use in American adults is on the rise because it is viewed as harmless.
 According to a Gallup poll from last year, about 66 percent of Americans believe cannabis should be legal.
 An online Harris poll found that a massive 85 percent of Americans believed that marijuana should be legal for medical use, many of whom also believed medical marijuana could play a vital role in the growing opioid crisis.
 With all that in mind, we thought we’d conduct our own study to get up close and personal with the general public’s attitudes and knowledge surrounding cannabis and the trend toward societal acceptance.

 Why Did We Conduct A Study on Cannabis Attitudes?